 In this section

-Students will be considered for entry to this Masters course on an individual basis.
+Students will be considered for entry to the Masters course on an individual basis.

 The basic entry requirements are outlined below:

 a second class honours degree or better with significant bioscience (or biostatistics) such as nursing, biomedical sciences, biology, pharmacy from a university of the United Kingdom or the Republic of Ireland, or from a recognised national awarding body, or from an institution of another country which has been recognised as being of an equivalent standard; or an equivalent standard (normally 50%) in a Graduate Diploma, Graduate Certificate, Postgraduate Certificate or Postgraduate Diploma or an approved alternative qualification;

 (b) provide evidence of competence in written and spoken English (GCSE grade C or equivalent).